 My WordPress SEO plugin has been updated to 1.2.
 A few weeks back I did a series of bug fix updates and while doing that I noticed there where things that were really bugging me in the plugin.
 Everybody seemed to focus on the settings and hardly anyone was working with the snippet preview and the page analysis functionality, in my opinion the most important pieces of the plugin.
 This update will try and gently push you to use that functionality more.

 Next to that, I also did a major overhaul of the two most important settings pages, so let’s discuss these changes first:

 The new SEO settings pages

-The plugin used to have a “Titles” and an “Indexation” page.
-That was confusing as the titles page also covered the meta descriptions and had pieces for each (custom) post type and (custom) taxonomy and the Indexation page had other settings for these same post types and taxonomies.
+The plugin used to have a “Titles” and an “Indexing” page.
+That was confusing as the titles page also covered the meta descriptions and had pieces for each (custom) post type and (custom) taxonomy and the Indexing page had other settings for these same post types and taxonomies.
 So I decided to merge them into one and divide them into tabs for the separate sections.

 These sections now look as follows:

 As you can see, they’re much cleaner.
 Both post types and taxonomies can now be noindex, followed straight from this interface as well, with the option to override the global setting on a per post or per term (eg. a tag or category) basis.

 As I mentioned in my previous post about rel=”author” through your head, this feature is now in WordPress SEO 1.2.
 Simply go to your author profile and fill your Google+ URL and it’ll be added to each post automagically.